denisp22/rails-shoppingcart-web-service/README.md

 3. `DB_PASSWORD:` The database password
 4. `DB_NAME:` The database name
 5. `SENDGRID_API_KEY:` The API Key of your Sendgrid account.

+## Project execution

+1. Clone this repository
+2. Install the project dependencies by running `gem install`
+3. Create a file with the name `application.yml` and setup the environmental variables described in the previous section.
+4. Create the project database by running `Rails db:create`
+5. Make the database migrations by running `Rails db:migrate`
+6. Run the database seeds using the following command `Rails db:seed`
+7. Execute the project with the following command `Rails server` or `Rails s`

 ## Endpoints